Gwolfgit/Authoritah/Readme.md

 After publishing this, I realized that I had forgotten to mention that I used Redis as a cache to prevent repeated blocking calls to tailscale.
 I quickly wrote up a drop-in replacement for the redis dependency which allows you to cache in volatile memory instead of redis.
 Just in case.
-The file optional.py contains a class and a monkey patch redis.StrictRedis = LooseRedis.
+The file optional.py contains a StrictRedis replacement class and a monkey patch (redis.StrictRedis = LooseRedis).
+Simply insert a "from optional import *" before the redis_dict import(s) and you'll be redis-free.